 Interfacing the QTR-3RC Outputs to Digital I/O Lines

 The QTR-3RC module has three identical sensor outputs that, like the Parallax QTI, require a digital I/O line capable of driving the output line high and then measuring the time for the output voltage to decay.
 The typical sequence for reading a sensor is:

 These steps can typically be executed in parallel on multiple I/O lines.

-With a strong reflectance, the discharge time can be as low as several dozen microseconds; with no reflectance, the discharge time can be up to a few milliseconds.
-The exact time of the discharge depends on your microcontroller’s I/O line characteristics.
+With a strong reflectance, the decay time can be as low as several dozen microseconds; with no reflectance, the decay time can be up to a few milliseconds.
+The exact time of the decay depends on your microcontroller’s I/O line characteristics.
 Meaningful results can be available within 1 ms in typical cases (i.e. when not trying to measure subtle differences in low-reflectance scenarios), allowing up to 1 kHz sampling of all three sensors.

 Our Pololu AVR library provides functions that make it easy to use these sensors with our Orangutan robot controllers; please see the QTR Reflectance Sensors section of our library command reference for more information.
 We also have a Arduino library for these sensors.

 This module has two mounting holes intended for #2 screws (not included); if the mounting holes are not needed, the ends of the PCB can be ground off to make the unit even smaller (less than 1″ wide).
 The reflectance sensor array ships with a 1×5 straight male header strip and a1×5 right-angle male header strip as shown below.
 You can also solder wires, such as ribbon cable, directly to the pads for the smallest installation.

 For more information about how this sensor works, see the “How it works in detail” section of the QTR-1RC product page.